 The rail trail along Deckers is a fun and safe candidate for seasonal cross-country skiing when the watershed has been accumulating snow from our bitter winters.

 The Hazel Ruby McQuain Park, located directly on the Monongahela River in downtown Morgantown, includes beautiful public art and a large stage overlooking the scenic river, where events are commonly held.
-Come see our YAB mural here, which was painted by the youth of our community.
+Come see our mural here, which was painted with the help of the community.